Metropolitan Opera: The Met Orchestra Musicians

 In 2015, The Metropolitan Opera Orchestra Committee formed a separate 501(c)3 organization which does business as 'Met Orchestra Musicians'.
 When the Metropolitan Opera furloughed its orchestra on April 1, 2020, the orchestra used this organization to fundraise with a goal to give out needs-based grants to its members, associates, music librarians and assistant conductors affiliated with the Metropolitan Opera.
-As of October 19, 2020, 30% of the orchestra has been forced to move out of New York City due to not being able to afford living costs.
+As of October 19, 2020, 30% of the orchestra reported having moved out of New York City due to high living costs.